 Start: Same as the standard wall sit but extend your arms to the sides at shoulder height, palms facing rearward and pressed against the wall.

 Action: Maintain your “seated” position as you extend one leg straight out from your hip parallel to the floor, and hold for two counts.
 Replace and continue, alternating sides.

-Wall Sit With Alternating Arm/Leg Lift
+Goal Move: Wall Sit with Alternating Arm/Leg Lift

 Start: Same as the standard wall sit.

 Action: As you extend one leg parallel to the floor, lift the opposite arm straight up overhead and press it firmly into the wall and hold.
 Replace arm/leg and continue, alternating sides slowly and deliberately.

 Here are some ideas for grouping these moves into different workouts or blending them in with some of your other bodyweight favorites to customize your programming.

 Do each move for the prescribed time or reps with little to no rest between moves.
 Go through the circuit one to three times, depending on your fitness level, and rest 60 seconds between rounds.

 |Side-Plank Hip Lift||1||15-20 (each side)|